Cpl. John Patrick Cahill

 died in 1920, and his mother remarried.
 With

-mother and half-sister he resided at 608 Clemens
+mother and half-sister, he resided at 608 Clemens

 Court in Saint Louis, Missouri.
+The family

 operate motorcycles, tanks and

 half-tracks.
 He attended school and

 qualified as a tank driver.
 Next, he took